benhosmer/ossim-vagrant/README.md

 If you'd like to access the box through the hostname, the default vagrant password, which is `vagrant` will work too:

 `$ ssh vagrant@omar-single.rbtcloud.dev` or using the ip `$ ssh vagrant@192.168.33.55` if you didn't modify your `/etc/hosts`

+### OSSIM Only Without Access to sm-rbtcloud
+The `sm-rbtcloud` repo contains proprietary company specific credentials and houses our internal [SALT](http://saltstack.com) states for configuration of a variety of software development projects.

+If you're simply looking for a Vagrant-based OSSIM box, you can do the following and be up and running quickly:

+1. Ignore the submodule instructions from above.
+You don't need those to install OSSIM.
+2. Move the existing `Vagrantfile` in the repo to something else, ie `_Vagrantfile`.
+3. Rename the `ossim-only-Vagrantfile` to `Vagrantfile`.
+4. `$ vagrant up` will install the dependencies you need as well as OSSIM itself.